Is Your Sunscreen adding to your Health?

 Once I had kids, everything was different.
 I became much more concerned about everything we ate and put on our skin.
-When it came to sunscreens, it became more difficult to decide on the best option because of the many and differing opinions out there.
+When it came to sunscreens, it became more difficult to decide on the best option because of the many differing opinions out there.

 First, the sun is very important in producing Vitamin D and your skin should be exposed directly to the sun, without lotion, for at least 20 minutes a day to reap the benefits from those wonderful warm rays. (according to the Canadian Cancer Society) But many sources state how important it is to lather sun screen on your skin liberally the minute you step out the door, especially now because of the thinning ozone and the discovery than even one burn in childhood could lead to cancer down the road.

-So what is the best way to protect our skin?
+So how do we protect our skin?
 Does sunscreen really reduce rates of cancer?
-The Food and Drug Administration’s (FDA) draft sunscreen safety regulations say: “FDA is not aware of data demonstrating that sunscreen use alone helps prevent skin cancer.”
+The Food and Drug Administration’s (FDA) Sunscreen Safety Regulations say: “FDA is not aware of data demonstrating that sunscreen use alone helps prevent skin cancer.”
 (FDA 2007).
 So after reviewing some differing opinions and after reading the long list of ingredients in the ‘regular’ lotion out there, I began my search for natural alternatives.

 Our Healthy Skin Guidelines:

 1. Use a Natural Physical Barrier

-Badger is considered a ‘Physical Barrier’ Sunscreen whereas many sunscreens on the market are considered ‘Chemical Barriers’.
+For example, Badger is considered a ‘Physical Barrier’ Sunscreen whereas many sunscreens on the market are considered ‘Chemical Barriers’.
 Physical Barrier Sunscreens create a protective film on the top of the skin’s surface that reflects the harmful ultraviolet rays of the sun before it can reach living tissue.
 The two most common ingredients in physical barrier type sunblocks are zinc oxide or titanium dioxide.
-Zinc oxide is used in Badager’s suncreen because it was determined that it was the safest & most effective choice, and it has been used effectively and safely for hundreds of years.
+Zinc oxide is used in Badger’s suncreen because it was determined that it was the safest & most effective choice, and it has been used effectively and safely for hundreds of years.

-Or, make your own sunscreen.
+Or, you can always make your own sunscreen.
 It really is simple once you have the right ingredients.

 2. Protect Your Insides First